Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: AI-Empowered Clutter Estimation

 \subsection{Expectation-maximization Algorithm}

 The log-likelihood function of $\widehat{\mathbf{R}}_{l}$ based on the complete data is given as

 where

 However, $\widehat{\mathbf{R}}_{\text{SCM},l}$ is not available because the complete data $\{\mathbf{y}_{c,l}(n)\}_{n=1}^{N}$ is unknown.
-To solve the above problem, we adopt the EM algorithm, which was proposed to find an approximate ML estimation with incomplete data \cite{dempster1977maximum,bishop2006pattern}.
+To solve this issue, we adopt the EM algorithm, which was proposed to find an approximate ML estimation with incomplete data \cite{bishop2006pattern}.
 The EM algorithm has two steps, i.e., the expectation step (E-step) and the maximization step (M-step).